 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

-Low cost, high capcity and durability are important considerations for cold storage.
-Data retrieval and response time can be significantly slower for a cold storage system than for devices or systems designed for active data and media choices often include cloud storage, linear tape file system (LTFS) tape or low-cost commodity hard disk drives.
+High-performance primary storage is generally considered too expensive for inactive data that is retained on a long-term or indefinite basis.
+Design priorities for cold storage may include low cost, high capacity and data durability.
+Data retrieval and response time can be significantly slower for a cold storage system than for devices or systems designed for active data.
+Common media choices include Linear Tape-Open (LTO) tape and commodity hard disk drives (HDDs).

 Public cloud services targeting cold storage include Amazon Glacier, Google Cloud Storage Nearline and Microsoft Azure Cool Blob Storage.
 These services offer lower data availability at a lower price per gigabyte than alternative cloud storage offerings sold by Amazon, Google and Microsoft.